synthesized-io/insight/docs/core/user_guide/quickstart.rst

     Synthesized assumes that there is no temporal or conditional dependencies the between rows; each row in the table is assumed to be independent and identically distributed.

-    In addition, maintaining referential links (e.g matching primary keys) across datasets is not currently possible.
-In such a case, the joined dataset must be learned by Synthesized.

 .. ipython:: python
     :verbatim: